 Swishing through long, wet grass performs a cleaning function of sorts, but you really need to use a brush (try the Hymax Mudsweeper, a nailbrush or even an old toothbrush) to remove dirt and mud.
-This works just as well on your hiking shoes and it's worth doing even if your footwear isn't waterproof to prolong a pair's life.
+This works just as well on your best hiking shoes and it's worth doing even if your footwear isn't waterproof to prolong a pair's life.
 Take out the laces before you start so you can get into the billow tongue area.

 A good old cold shower from the tap should wash away lingering mud and leave uppers dirt-free in preparation for a proper clean.
 We often find ourselves rinsing our trail running shoes like this after a day on muddy forest tracks.